 4. Aoraki/Mount Cook National Park

-Aoraki/Mount Cook National Park is home to New Zealand’s tallest mountain, offering some of the most breathtaking alpine landscapes in the country.
+Aoraki/Mount Cook National Park is home to New Zealand’s tallest mountain.
 The Hooker Valley Track is a must-do, leading through swing bridges and glacier-fed rivers to Hooker Lake, where icebergs float against the backdrop of Mount Cook.
-I hiked this trail at sunset, and watching the peaks glow pink as the sun dipped behind the mountains was unforgettable.
+I hiked this trail at sunset.
+And let me tell you: watching the peaks glow pink as the sun dipped behind the mountains was incredibly inspiring.

 For those looking to explore further, the Tasman Glacier Lake offers boat tours where you can get up close to massive ice formations.
 Stargazing at the Aoraki Mackenzie Dark Sky Reserve is also a must, as it’s one of the clearest places in the world to see the Milky Way.
 Whether you’re an avid hiker or simply want to admire New Zealand’s most iconic peak, this national park is a dream destination.